Spring is coming to a close, so best to make use of the pleasant weather in May before it begins to get uncomfortably humid in June.

 Golden Week, a string of holidays in late April to early May, is a welcome respite for Tokyo’s frazzled workforce, a cash cow for the travel and transport industries, and a bane (in terms of price, traffic, and crowd density at tourist areas) to travelers — all at the same time.

-If you’re in Tokyo for Golden Week, it might be better to just stay where you are and check out the many events that will be held during this time (and read our guide to Golden Week while you’re at it!).
+If you’re in Tokyo for Golden Week, it might be better to just stay where you are and check out the many events that will be held during this time (and read our guide to Golden Week while you’re at it).

-Here are some of the top things to see and do split into categories:
+Here are some of the top things to see and do, split into categories:

-International festivals:
+International festivals

-Food festivals:
+Food festivals

-Traditional festivals:
+Traditional festivals

 Suggested Activity

-It can get rough in this festival. | Photo by Grigoris Miliaresis
+It can get rough at this festival. | Photo by Grigoris Miliaresis

-Also a major Tokyo festival, Sanja Matsuri features three main mikoshi in honor of the three founders of Asakusa’s famous temple, Sensōji — which is also the festival’s center of activity.
+Also a major Tokyo festival, Sanja Matsuri features three main mikoshi (portable shrines) in honor of the three founders of Asakusa’s famous temple, Sensōji — which is also the festival’s center of activity.
 The mikoshi depart from Sensōji early in the morning and are carried around town, as performers — including geisha — join in.
 Yakuza members are also known to show off their intricate tattoos at this rowdy, energetic festival.
 Meanwhile, back at Sensōji, there will be taiko performances and traditional dances by miko (shrine maidens).

 3. Design Festa